openstack-archive/fuel-library/README.md

 This will run puppet-lint against all of the modules within fuel-library but will skip checking the upstream module dependencies.
-The upstream module dependencies are skipped by adding their name to the util/jenkins/modules.disable_rake-lint file.
+The upstream module dependencies are skipped by having their name in the deployment/Puppetfile file, but also, additional modules could be defined in the util/jenkins/modules.disable_rake-lint file.

 ## Building docs